 Microwave frequency standards are key to dissemination of high accuracy time services to UK science, technology and industry, and to compatibility with international timescales through world-wide time transfer and clock comparison.

 Caesium fountain primary frequency standards are used to realise the SI definition of the second.
-Currently.
-NPL has one operational caesium fountain (NPL-CsF1).
-This is used to contribute to the international timescale TAI and has participated in an international comparison of primary frequency standards.
-It has also been used as the frequency reference in measurements of the absolute frequency of an optical clock transition in a trapped 88Sr+ ion.
+NPL's caesium fountain (NPL-CsF2) is used to contribute to the international timescale UTC and is one of the most accurate in the world.
+It has also been used as the frequency reference for measurements of the absolute frequencies of optical clock transitions in ingle trapped strontium and ytterbium ions.

 Microwave Frequency Standards research